Kharg Island: Achaemenid inscription

-On November 14, 2007, a cuneiform inscription dating back to Achaemenid era was discovered on Kharg Island in Old Persian.
+In November 2007, an Achaemenid-era (550–330 BCE) cuneiform inscription in Old Persian was discovered on Kharg Island.
 The inscription is carved on a coral rock in Old Persian semi-syllabic cuneiform signs.
-Despite the usually well-ordered regular system of Achaemenid inscriptions, this one is in an unusual order written in five lines.
+Despite the usually well-ordered regular system of Achaemenid inscriptions, this one is in an unusual order, written in five lines.
+It is estimated to be around 2,400 years old.
+The inscription has been variously translated to mean something like "[This] land was wilderness and without water [and] I brought happiness and welfare to it", or "The not irrigated land was happy [with] me bringing out [water]".